-- does the agent survive processing/ storage? - is the agent known to be transmitted by blood/ tissues/ organs? - what is the outcome of infection: does it cause a recognisable illness/disease and what is the likely outcome?
-Might there be a different outcome in certain patient groups, such as those with immunosuppression? - are there screening tests available? is testing warranted? - are there other risk reduction-measures which could be indicated e.g., deferral of donors after travel to a specified area
+- is there evidence that the infection is caused by a blood-borne agent? - what is the incidence / prevalence of the agent in the donor population? - could the infection exist in an asymptomatic stage? - does the agent survive processing/ storage? - is the agent known to be transmitted by blood/ tissues/ organs? - what is the outcome of infection: does it cause a recognisable illness/disease and what is the likely outcome? - are there screening tests available? is testing warranted? - are there other risk reduction-measures which could be indicated e.g. deferral of donors after travel to a specified area?

-In addition, when considering the risk assessment, JPAC will wish to be aware of other relevant information such as:-
+In addition, when considering the risk assessment, JPAC will wish to be aware of other relevant information such as:

-- what action is being taken in other blood services and on what evidence? - what advice is available from other bodies e.g. The Advisory Committee on the Safety of Blood, Tissues and Organs (SaBTO), Council of Europe, European Blood Alliance, US Federal Drug Agency (FDA), American Association of Blood Banks (AABB)? - is this a matter purely for a blood services decision, or does it need to be referred to SaBTO or other bodies?
+- what action is being taken in other blood services and on what evidence? - what advice is available from other bodies e.g. SaBTO, Council of Europe, European Blood Alliance, AABB? - is this a matter purely for a blood services decision, or does it need to be referred to SaBTO or other bodies?